I love food.

 5. It’s All About the Light

 It’s very important to find good light when photographing food.
-Inefficient lighting, or the typical artificial kitchen lights, will not result in the best colors and often give you poor white balance to struggle with in post processing.
-For the following image, I placed the plate on my cutting board and put it on the highchair with the fridge in the background.
-The window is directly beside me while the mouth watering sandwich is slightly pushed back and to the side of the window.
+Inefficient lighting, or the typical artificial kitchen lights, will not result in the best colors and will give you poor white balance to struggle with in post processing.
+For the following image, I placed the plate on the kitchen table about 3 feet from a large window.
+The sun is over the house so the light coming in is directional but softer without harsh shadows.

 6. Shoot the Clean Up